buumba641/buumba641/README.md

 **Dates:** 29 November 2024 – 13 January 2025
 **Result:** **216 / 1,020 · Top ~21%**

-A financial machine learning challenge focused on predicting the likelihood of customers defaulting on loans based on financial data.

 The project provided practical experience with:

-- Feature engineering
-- Customer-level aggregation
-- Classification
-- Model experimentation
-- Class imbalance
-- Evaluation and optimisation

 This competition also provided the foundation for my later participation in the **July Study Jam African Credit Scoring Challenge**, where I achieved **10 / 78**.